 Advancements in technology are expanding the number of ways we can use wood.
 For example, pine and mixed hardwoods including aspen are used to create engineered products such as oriented strand board (OSB), which is used to make building panels and siding.
-The Sappi Mill in Cloquet has specialized machines that can switch production between papermaking pulp and a dissolvable wood pulp that is used to make clothing, textiles, and cellophane.
-The primary trees used to make these materials are aspen and spruce-the most common tree species in the Mille Lacs Upland region.
+The Sappi Mill in Cloquet has modernized its pulp machines so they can switch production between papermaking pulp and a dissolvable wood pulp that is used to make clothing, textiles, and cellophane.12 The primary trees used to make these materials are aspen and maple.